Over-the-Counter Medicines for AllergiesSkip to the navigation

 Decongestants.
 Decongestants clear up a stuffy

 - Possible problems with nasal sprays include irritation, burning or itching of nasal passages, and sneezing.
-You should not use them for more than 3 days in a row, because they can make your congestion worse (rebound congestion).
-An example of an over-the-counter spray decongestant is oxymetazoline, such as Afrin, Neo-Synephrine, or Dristan.
+Overuse can make your congestion worse (rebound congestion).
+So don't use the medicine longer than the label says.
+Examples of spray decongestants are oxymetazoline (such as Afrin, Dristan, or Zicam Extreme Congestion Relief) and phenylephrine (such as Neo-Synephrine).

-- Decongestants you take as pills (oral decongestants) can cause you to feel nervous or shaky, have a rapid heart rate, or have trouble sleeping.
+- Decongestants you take by mouth (oral) can cause you to feel nervous or shaky, have a rapid heart rate, or have trouble sleeping.
 If you have high blood pressure, oral decongestants may make it worse.
 You should use them only if your high blood pressure is under control.
 Examples of nonprescription oral decongestants include phenylephrine, such as Sudafed PE.

 - Note: Decongestants may not be safe for young children or for people who have certain health problems.
 Before you use them, check the label.
 If you do use these medicines, always follow the directions about how much to use based on age and in some cases weight.